testdevharshthakur/banking-system-rs/README.md

 # 🏦 Rust Terminal Banking System

 A simple, terminal-based banking application built with Rust.
-This project demonstrates basic Rust programming concepts, modular design, and data persistence using JSON.
+This project demonstrates basic Rust programming concepts, modular design (with submodules), and data persistence using JSON.

 ## ✨ Features